Liu-Cheng/liu-cheng.github.io/_pages/about.md

 ## News
+- [Jun 2025] Our recent work on DRAM-PIM based ANNS Engine is accepeted by SC'25.
 - [Mar 2025] Our DSL for FPGA-based graph processing accelerator generation is accepeted by LCTES'25.
 - [Mar 2025] Our FrontOrder approach is accepted by ICDE'25 and ApproxPilot work is accepted by ISEDA'25.
 All of them are open sourced, feel free to try them.
 - [Mar 2025] We got the third place in the PPoPP'25 FastCode Programming Challenge for the BFS track and achieved the highest throughput on social network graphs.